Difference between flat white and latte

 min read

 The days of ordering a simple ‘white coffee’ are over.
-Today, there are a plethora of milky options to tempt you.
-Do you know the difference between a flat white and latte?
-Let’s look at these popular creamy coffee drinks.
+Today, there are a plethora of milky drinks on the menu that will have you scratching your chin with indecision.
+Do you know the difference between a flat white and latte, for example?
+Let’s look at these popular milky coffees which can be enjoyed on a trip to the coffee shop… or in the comfort of your own home with a KitchenAid espresso machine.

 Difference between flat white and latte